Abhipray/Abhipray.github.io/content/posts/sigproc/lti_lds.md

 In this quick crash course on signals and systems, we looked at both time-domain and frequency-domain characterizations of LTI systems.
 How do these concepts relate to Linear Dynamical Systems?

+Linear Dynamical Systems (LDS)

+The LDS perspective of an LTI system introduces the notion of a state-space.
+A system is said to be in a given state which summarizes the effects of past inputs on the current output.
+The state is mathematically a vector $x(k)$.
+If the current input is $u(k)$ and output is $y(k)$, then the full system is described with these two state-equations:

+$x(k+1) = Ax(k) + Bu(k)$

+$y(k) = Cx(k) + Du(k)$

+Matrix $A$ describes the dynamics of how the state vector evolves over time. $B$ is the input matrix that describes how to absorb the information in the current input into the state. $C$ is the output matrix explaining the relation between the current state of the system and the output. $D$ is the feedthrough matrix.

+Immediately, we see that this description allows us to work with multi-dimensional inputs and outputs (MIMO) eg. if our system is processing videos, each frame of video could be an input vector at time $k$.
+In our description of LTI systems, we constrained ourselves to single-input single-output (SISO) systems, so we will stick to SISO.